kenziebottoms/nss-front-03-fist-shaker/README.md

 - [ ] Only tell those asteroids that are "potentially hazardous" to fuck off.
 - [ ] Use different messages from foaas for the different asteroids.
-- [ ] Use Handlebars to print your three messages to the DOM.
+- [x] Use Handlebars to print your three messages to the DOM.

+### Should do:

+- [ ] Person-friendly error if dates aren't entered.
+- [ ] Person-friendly error if dates are more than 7 days apart.
+- [ ] Set dates to today.
+- [ ] Set second date to first date upon first date change.